Mixed Anxiety Depressive Disorder and Addiction

 Mixed anxiety depressive disorder is a behavioral health condition in which patients suffer equally from both anxiety and depression.
 Individuals who suffer from mixed anxiety depressive disorder are often at higher risk for also suffering from substance abuse, since drugs and/or alcohol can help relieve some symptoms associated with anxiety and depression.
 Understanding the link between mixed anxiety depressive disorder and addiction can help connect individuals who suffer from these conditions with treatment centers that specialize in co-occurring disorders.

-If you or someone you love is struggling with addiction and a co-occurring disorder such as mixed anxiety depressive disorder, call our 24/7 confidential helpline at right away.
+If you or someone you love is struggling with addiction and a co-occurring disorder such as mixed anxiety depressive disorder, call our 24/7 confidential helpline at 800-598-5053 (Who Answers?) right away.
 Our caring addiction specialists will guide you or your loved one toward rehab centers that treat co-occurring disorders.

 Symptoms of Mixed Anxiety Depressive Disorder